How they’re faring in the NCL - Total Rugby League

 PREMIER DIVISION: 98 points (Thatto Heath Crusaders 50 Myton Warriors 48, 21 April)

-DIVISION ONE: 78 points (Bradford Dudley Hill 42 Oulton Raiders 36, 3 May)
+DIVISION ONE: 88 points (Skirlaugh 72 Shaw Cross 16, on Saturday, replaced Bradford Dudley Hill 42 Oulton Raiders 36 on 3 May)

 DIVISION TWO: 78 points (West Bowling 10 Crosfields 68, 28 April)